SuperYeYu/Graph-Centric-Machine-Learning-GCML/readme.md

 We welcome contributions to enhance the breadth and depth of this repository.
-If you have a paper related to data valuation that you believe should be included, please feel free to submit a pull request.
-Together, we can build a valuable resource for the data valuation community.
+If you have a paper related to GNN survey or benchmark that you believe should be included, please feel free to submit a pull request.
+Together, we can build a valuable resource for the GCML community.

 ```
 | conference/journal'year | paper_name | [Paper Link](paper_link) |